You may want to purchase a new home but know that you’ll be moving to a new location within a few short years.

 Definition of an Adjustable Rate Mortgage

-A mortgage with adjustable rates, also known as an ARM, is a loan arrangement in which the rate is not fixed like a conventional loan, but will most likely change at a predetermined time.
+A mortgage with adjustable rates, also known as an ARM, is a loan arrangement in which the interest amount is not fixed like a conventional loan, but will most likely change at a predetermined time.

 - A 5/1 year ARM means you have a fixed rate for the first five years of the loan, but then it adjusts annually each year after that.